jekyllt/sustain/_posts/2016-04-25-writing-online.md

 These days it has become easier than ever to expess your thoughts for others to see.
 Whether that's a good thing or not, I can't really tell but I have made my own observations.

+In the times we live where newer generations are brought up with social media as the status quo for social acceptance in the physical world, it something that requires closer examination.

 I've made a list of pros and cons.

 ### Pros